andrea-leonel/BigBrotherBrasilAnalysis/README.md

 3) Nomalisation & Manipulation using dbt: individual shows tables are consolidated into a normalised dataset using dbt along with the creation of a facts table for analysis.
 4) Visualisation: Visuals displayig key insights on the show are created using Power BI.

-# The Data
+# The Dataset

+*Please note the dataset is partially in Brazilian Portuguese as it is intended for users in Brazil.
+Table names and code were kept in English for this project*
+For clarity:
+Edicao = Season
+Participante = Contestant
+Semana = Week
+Paredao = Nomination

-The data is comprised of 3 tables:
+The dataset is comprised of 6 tables:
-1) Contestants: demographic information of each contestant as well as their position in the show and other show-related information (eg method of entry).
-2) Nominations: for each eviction round, information on the nomination of the head-of-house, the nomination of the house, and other types of nominations.
-3) Eviction Results: for each eviction round, information on the % of public votes for each contestant and who was evicted.
-4) Shows: information on the format of each show, the host, number of episodes and, for some years, ratings.
+1) dm_contestants: demographic and show performance informationn per contestant.
+Keys: id_participante and edicao.
+2) dm_nominations: information on the nomination rounds such as who was the head-of-house, who had power of immunity, who was evicted, etc. This table has a long format (unpivotted) with an event attribute and id_participante as values.
+Keys: edicao+semana, edicao and id_participante.
+3) dm_noms_desc: links season, week and nomination_rounds, necessary for weekly analysis across all the tables.
+Keys: edicao, edicao+semana
+4) dm_ratings: each season's ratings in weekly average and by day (available only for seasons 10-12 and 15 onwards).
+Keys: edicao+semana
+5) fact_edicao: key stats per season.
+Keys: edicao.
+6) fact_contestant: key stats per contestant.
+Keys: id_participante.

 # Future Improvements

+1) There are certain inconsistencies in the dm_nominations table that are a result of the unstructured nature of the Wikipedia tables.
+This information would need to be gathered from the notes on Wikipedia and manually adjusted in the dataset.
+For example, immunities given outside the Power of Immunity are not reflected in the dataset.
+Also, some nominations are not captured correctly; for example, when the second most-voted is also nominated, that should be a separate event.
+2) There is a mistake on dm_contestants with some Brazilian states being considered foreign.
+The webscraping script needs to be checked and fixed.
-1) This dataset lacks information on a very important dimension of this show's popularity: social media.
-It would be interesting to see follower growth of the contestants throughout the show and how they maintained that growth post-show.
-It would also be interesting to gather mention information, particularly on X where the show is heavily commented by its fans.
+3) This dataset lacks information on a very important dimension of this show's popularity: social media.
+It would be interesting to see the follower growth of the contestants throughout the show and how they maintained that growth post-show.
+It would also be interesting to gather mention information, particularly on X, where the show is heavily commented on by its fans.
-2) Besides, information on the challenges could be added, something that [BBBStats](https://drive.google.com/drive/u/0/folders/1O9LwFF4oR-n3SNd1vY_v-7n8QhDeprRv) started doing and that could be put in table form and joined with the rest of this database.
+4) Besides, information on the challenges could be added, something that [BBBStats](https://drive.google.com/drive/u/0/folders/1O9LwFF4oR-n3SNd1vY_v-7n8QhDeprRv) started doing and that could be put in table form and joined with the rest of this database.
-3) There are other tables with consistent information across the seasons on their Wikipedia pages that could be further explored too.
+5) There are other tables with consistent information across the seasons on their Wikipedia pages that could be further explored too.
-4) The ratings methodology may have changed throughout the years so it would be interesting to reflect that in the Ratings tables.
-5) The nominations table can be improved in accuracy.
-Immunities given outside the Power of Immunity is not reflected in the dataset.
-Also, some nominations are not captured correctly, for example when the second most-voted is also nominated, that should be a separate column.
-This information would need to be gathered from the notes on Wikipedia.

 # Reproducibility